-Our volunteers can provide around eight sessions of support via your preferred communication method whether that is via phone calls, text messages, WhatsApp messages, emails or postal letters.
+Our volunteers can provide around eight sessions of support via your preferred communication method whether that is via zoom calls, phone calls, emails or postal letters.
+You can read more about the service here.

 This service is a free service delivered by trained volunteers who can provide peer support to other parent/carers caring for a child or young person with MCAS or suspected MCAS.
 This service has been created to provide support to the most vulnerable members of the MCAS community.